akdev93/myRetail/README.md

   - The resource identifier for the price should match the payload
 - The service is has an aggregation function to aggregate data from the catalog service, but does not acts an authority for the catalog data.
 No validation are peformed on the productId
 - Only currency code supported is "USD" although the implementation beyond the API layer can support multiple currency codes
+- Only complete product information should be vended by the service.
+If either catalog or price is missing, it should be treated as if the product was not found. _(In complete or defaulted information should not be returned)_

 ## Technical Details
 ### Technologies and APIs used